chadev/Chadev_ircbot/README.md

 Currently this is unbuildable with Go 1.4, due to the way C and CGO are handled.
 See the [Go 1.4 release notes](http://golang.org/doc/go1.4#swig) and [Issue #39 on HAL's issue tracker](https://github.com/danryan/hal/issues/39) for more details.

+### Running tests

+With the source code downloaded, the unit tests can be ran at anytime with the following:

+    go test .

+For more details the tests can be can verbosely with:

+    go test -v .

+The tests can be can at the sametime as installing the bot with the ```-t``` flag

+    go get -t github.com/chadev/Chadev_ircbot

 ### Redis and persistent storage

 By default the bot will use a memory storage.
 This is fine for testing or development.